AndrewKeig/supermyx/readme.md

 By default supermyx uses the RabbitMQ extension `publisher confirms`, which ensures a message is delivered to RabbitMQ.  supermyx is also configured to use `acks`, which ensure a message when pulled from a queue is acknowledged before removing it from the queue.

+Heartbeats are configured at `60`, you can also configure a reconnect strategy, just like `node-amqp`.

-supermyx will emit log messages at various intervals; so you can setup a handler listening to `worker:log`.
+supermyx will emit log messages at various intervals; so you can setup a handler listening to `process.on(worker:log, fn)`.

 ## Install